InternLM/InternLM-XComposer/README.md

 ## Multimodal Projects of Our Team

+> [**InternLM-XComposer2**](https://github.com/InternLM/InternLM-XComposer): **Mastering Free-form Text-Image Composition and Comprehension in Vision-Language Large Models**

-> [**InternLM-XComposer**](https://github.com/InternLM/InternLM-XComposer): **A Vision-Language Large Model for Advanced Text-image Comprehension and Composition**
+> [**InternLM-XComposer**](https://github.com/InternLM/InternLM-XComposer/tree/main/InternLM-XComposer-1.0): **A Vision-Language Large Model for Advanced Text-image Comprehension and Composition**

 > <img src="https://raw.githubusercontent.com/ShareGPT4V/ShareGPT4V-Resources/master/images/logo_tight.png" style="vertical-align: -20px;" :height="25px" width="25px">[**ShareGPT4V**](https://github.com/InternLM/InternLM-XComposer/tree/main/projects/ShareGPT4V): **Improving Large Multi-modal Models with Better Captions**

 </br>

-**InternLM-XComposer** is a vision-language large model (VLLM) based on [InternLM](https://github.com/InternLM/InternLM/tree/main) for advanced text-image comprehension and composition.
-InternLM-XComposer has several appealing properties:
+**InternLM-XComposer2** is a groundbreaking vision-language large model (VLLM) based on [InternLM2-7B](https://github.com/InternLM/InternLM/tree/main) excelling in free-form text-image composition and comprehension.
+It boasts several amazing capabilities and applications:

-- **Interleaved Text-Image Composition**: InternLM-XComposer can effortlessly generate coherent and contextual articles that seamlessly integrate images, providing a more engaging and immersive reading experience.
-The interleaved text-image composition is implemented in following steps:
+- **Free-form Interleaved Text-Image Composition**: InternLM-XComposer2 can effortlessly generate coherent and contextual articles with interleaved images following diverse inputs like outlines, detailed text requirements and reference images, enabling highly customizable content creation.

-    1. **Text Generation**: It crafts long-form text based on human-provided instructions.
-    2. **Image Spoting and Captioning**: It pinpoints optimal locations for image placement and furnishes image descriptions.
-    3. **Image Retrieval and Selection**: It select image candidates and identify the image that optimally complements the content.

-- **Comprehension with Rich Multilingual Knowledge**: The text-image comprehension is empowered by training on extensive multi-modal multilingual concepts with carefully crafted strategies, resulting in a deep understanding of visual content.
-- **Strong performance**: It consistently achieves state-of-the-art results across various benchmarks for vision-language large models, including [MME Benchmark](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation) (English), [MMBench](https://opencompass.org.cn/leaderboard-multimodal) (English), [Seed-Bench](https://huggingface.co/spaces/AILab-CVC/SEED-Bench_Leaderboard) (English), [MMBench-CN](https://opencompass.org.cn/leaderboard-multimodal)(Chinese), and [CCBench](https://opencompass.org.cn/leaderboard-multimodal)(Chinese).
+- **Accurate Vision-language Problem-solving**: InternLM-XComposer2 accurately handles diverse and challenging vision-language Q&A tasks based on free-form instructions, excelling in recognition, perception, detailed captioning, visual reasoning, and more.

+- **Awesome performance**: InternLM-XComposer2 based on InternLM2-7B not only significantly outperforms existing open-source multimodal models in 13 benchmarks but also **matches or even surpasses GPT-4V and Gemini Pro in 6 benchmarks**

-We release InternLM-XComposer series in two versions:
+We release InternLM-XComposer2 series in two versions:

-- **InternLM-XComposer-VL-7B** <a href="https://huggingface.co/internlm/internlm-xcomposer-7b">🤗</a> <a href="https://modelscope.cn/models/Shanghai_AI_Laboratory/internlm-xcomposer-7b">🤖 </a>: The pretrained and multi-task trained VLLM model with InternLM as the initialization of the LLM, achieving strong performance on various multimodal benchmarks, e.g., MME Benchmark, MMBench Seed-Bench, CCBench, and MMBench-CN.
+- **InternLM-XComposer2-VL-7B** <a href="https://huggingface.co/internlm/internlm-xcomposer2-7b">🤗</a> <a href="https://modelscope.cn/models/Shanghai_AI_Laboratory/internlm-xcomposer2-7b">🤖 </a>: The multi-task trained VLLM model with InternLM-7B as the initialization of the LLM for *VL benchmarks* and *AI assistant*. **It ranks as the most powerful vision-language model based on 7B-parameter level LLMs, leading across 13 benchmarks.**

-- **InternLM-XComposer-7B** <a href="https://huggingface.co/internlm/internlm-xcomposer-vl-7b">🤗</a> <a href="https://modelscope.cn/models/Shanghai_AI_Laboratory/internlm-xcomposer-vl-7b">🤖 </a>: The further instruction tuned VLLM for *Interleaved Text-Image Composition* and *LLM-based AI assistant*.
+- **InternLM-XComposer2-7B** <a href="https://huggingface.co/internlm/internlm-xcomposer2-vl-7b">🤗</a> <a href="https://modelscope.cn/models/Shanghai_AI_Laboratory/internlm-xcomposer-vl2-7b">🤖 </a>: The further instruction tuned VLLM for *Interleaved Text-Image Composition* with free-form inputs.

-Please refer to [Technical Report](https://arxiv.org/pdf/2309.15112.pdf) for more details.
+Please refer to [Technical Report]() for more details.
   <br>

 <!--